ga-wdi-lessons/react-intro/readme.md

 }
 ```

 > Take a closer look at how this event is implemented.
 We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
-As it's value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.
+As its value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.

-Whenever we run `.setState`, our component "diff's" the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
+Whenever we run `.setState`, our component mimics a diff against the current DOM, and compares the Virtual DOM node with the updated state to the current DOM.
 * Only replaces the current DOM with parts that have changed.

 ---

 ### Exercise: Implement State (20 minutes / 2:30)

-> 15 minutes exercise.
-5 minutes review.
+> 15 Minute Exercise.
+5 Minute Review.

 Let's implement `state` in our Blog by making `body` a mutable value.